pololu/p-load/README.md

 ## Version history

+* 2.4.0 (2018-05-02):
+  * Added support for the Pololu USB AVR Programmer v2.1, the Tic T500, and the first four Jrk G2 products.
 * 2.3.1 (2017-12-17):
   * Fixed a bug that prevented p-load from reading HEX files with Windows line endings on Linux or macOS.